Dream It, Do It: How to Paint Wood Furniture

 Depending on the wood type, I sometimes sand before the last coat of primer goes on, as the primer can raise the grain of the wood.
 If the surface doesn’t feel smooth to the touch, I run the orbital sander lightly across, using fine-grit sandpaper.
 I wipe it down again, apply one more coat of primer, and I’m finally ready to paint.

-4. Painting.
-My favorite paint for wood furniture is Rust-Oleum Painter’s Touch Semi-Gloss, available at The Home Depot.
+My favorite paint for wood furniture is Rust-Oleum Painter’s Touch Semi-Gloss (view on Amazon).
 This paint is thinner than ordinary paint, which makes it easier to achieve a smooth finish.
 Painter’s Touch comes in several different sheens, but I like to use the semi-gloss.
 (One can goes incredibly far.
 Just to give you an idea, the 2-1/4 cans I’ve used so far have covered two dressers, three nightstands, a chair, a desk and a file cabinet.)

 Mix the paint well and using a clean paint brush (I use a regular, bristled brush, not a foam brush), brush on a very thin first coat.